dtardoin/docker-training/background/dockerconcepts.md

   * Read only
   * Built by you or pulled out of Artifactory
   * Very similar to a Jar or a Zip file
+  * Done correctly - gives you an audit trail of exactly what's in the container
 * Container
   * Run time of an image
   * Contains everything needed to run an application